About me

 Cordelia Stevenson (she/her) is a neurodivergent theatre-maker, facilitator, producer, director, actor and clown based on the Wirral, Merseyside.

-Cordelia has over 10 years experience as a workshop leader and facilitator, both independently and working with organisations including:
+I have over 10 years experience as a workshop leader and facilitator, both independently and working with organisations including:

 Get in touch about workshops exploring…